eliptr/grid_path_finder/README.md

 ## what it does
 - My program reads a 2D map of the room with obstacles.
 - It detects all valid "corner" positions that can be used to change direction.
-* It calculates the shortest viable path using a custom heuristic (A*-like approach).
+- It calculates the shortest viable path using a custom heuristic (A*-like approach).
-* Outputs the path as a series of directions:
+- Outputs the path as a series of directions:
-* L for Left
+  L for Left
-* R for Right
+  R for Right
-* U for Up
+  U for Up
-* D for Down
+  D for Down
-* Visualizes the final path in the grid.
+- Visualizes the final path in the grid.

 ## how to build and run
--The program expects input from stdin in the following format:
+- The program expects input from stdin in the following format:
 <dimension>
 <start_x> <start_y>
 <target_x> <target_y>